-In many ways, corporate credit cards function a lot like personal credit cards or small business credit cards.
-You can use your corporate credit card to make purchases for your business, and many corporate cards give your business the opportunity to earn rewards on corporate purchases.
+In many ways, corporate credit cards function a lot like personal credit cards or small-business credit cards.
+You can use your corporate credit card to make purchases for your business, and many corporate cards allow your business to earn rewards on corporate purchases.
 Your business will need to make regular payments on your corporate credit card account, and your corporate card usage and payment history will factor into your business credit score.

-However, corporate credit cards also come with several features that small business credit cards do not offer.
+However, corporate credit cards also come with several features that small-business credit cards may not offer.
 These include the ability to issue employee credit cards without having to assume personal liability for the charges.
 Corporate credit cards also often include access to accounting software and services designed to help your business manage its corporate line of credit, and your company may receive discounts on common business expenses and retailers.

 - Access to a corporate line of credit

 - Access to premium accounting services to help your company budget and track expenses